Back to blog

 Structured output changes the budget

-When the target is a JSON document validated against a schema, the model stops writing scaffolding.
+When the target is a JSON document validated against a formal JSON Schema specification, the model stops writing scaffolding.
 It writes decisions.
 Field names, validation rules, layout regions, the specific columns on a grid, the handler attached to a button.
 Everything else is supplied by the runtime.

 Our internal estimate, across roughly 1,200 descriptor generations run during development, puts the reduction at 5-10x depending on screen complexity.
 Simple lookup forms land near 10x.
 Dense dashboards with conditional logic land closer to 5x.